MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 # Client behavior {#client-behavior}

 "SVCB resolution" is the process of enumerating the priority-ordered endpoints for a service, as performed by the client.
-It MUST be implemented as follows:
+SVCB resolution is implemented as follows:

 1. Let $QNAME be the service name plus appropriate prefixes for the scheme (see {{svcb-names}}).